 Time management questions are very important for busy students who are in leadership roles.
-Most of your students know very little about time management.
-Most do not know how to write a schedule.
+Most of your students do not know anything about time management.
+About how to write a .
 And you ask some of your students and they say, "Oh yes, I know how."
 They live their life, and at the end of the day, they say, "This morning I did this.
 At nine o'clock I did this.
 At twelve o'clock I did that."
 And then they write their schedule.
 "Look, I have a schedule."
 That is not much of a schedule, because it is all of the past activities.
 Here is how you can help some of these people.
 Now you will need lots of time for this.
 It may take thirty minutes, maybe an hour, to deal with these management questions.

 It is best for each student to use a large clean sheet of paper.
-Lay it sideways and make ??6?? columns as shown on the diagram here.
+Lay it sideways and make as shown on the diagram here.

 ACTIVITIES QUALITY OF WORK ENJOYABLE

-GOOD POOR ОК
+GOOD POOR OK

 POSSIBLE DISCIPLES CURRENT CLOSENESS ANTICIPATED CLOSENESS